CryptoCoderz/Espers/contrib/macdeploy/README.md

 Install it by invoking "sudo easy_install appscript".

 Ths script should be invoked in the target directory like this:
-$source_dir/contrib/macdeploy/macdeployqtplus NovaCoin-Qt.app -add-qt-tr da,de,es,hu,ru,uk,zh_CN,zh_TW -dmg -fancy $source_dir/contrib/macdeploy/fancy.plist -verbose 2
+$source_dir/contrib/macdeploy/macdeployqtplus Espers-Qt.app -add-qt-tr da,de,es,hu,ru,uk,zh_CN,zh_TW -dmg -fancy $source_dir/contrib/macdeploy/fancy.plist -verbose 2

 During the process, the disk image window will pop up briefly where the fancy settings are applied.
 This is normal, please do not interfere.